orangeguppy/CS203_Frontend/README.txt

 HOSTING
-This project is hosted at https://orangeguppy.github.io/CS203_Frontend/
+This project can be viewed at https://orangeguppy.github.io/CS203_Frontend/

 FEATURES
 - Users can log their activities contributing to their carbon footprint